jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ##### Interface Connectors & Other Connectors

-> There are also interface connectors, but *interfaces* as a whole will be caught up with in the *Interfaces* article group.
+> There are also interface connectors, but *interfaces* as a whole might be caught up with in the *Interfaces* article group.
 Interface connectors work roughly the same as class connectors.
-In fact, any other aspect that will be introduced in the future will extend the set of possible connectors.
+In fact, any other aspect that might be introduced in the future might extend the set of possible connectors.

 ##### Preliminary System Command Notation

 > The access connectors using the system command notation have a preliminary notation.
-The exact notation system commands will get an update in the future.
+The exact notation system commands might get an update in the future.

 ### Public & Private Connections